Skip to main content

 This pulsatility is the language of the endocrine system.
 Lifestyle factors act as powerful modulators of this language, capable of changing its rhythm and clarity, thereby altering the hormonal output and impacting how you feel and function.

 Chronic stress provides a clear example of this modulation.
 When the body perceives ongoing stress, it activates a parallel system, the Hypothalamic-Pituitary-Adrenal (HPA) axis, leading to the release of cortisol.
-Elevated levels can directly suppress the HPG axis at the level of the hypothalamus, reducing the frequency of GnRH pulses.
+Elevated cortisol levels can directly suppress the HPG axis at the level of the hypothalamus, reducing the frequency of GnRH pulses.

 This results in lower LH and FSH output, and consequently, diminished testosterone or estrogen production.
 The body, in essence, decides that the environment is too threatening for reproductive and anabolic functions to be a priority.
 The fatigue, low libido, and cognitive fog you might experience are direct downstream consequences of this adaptive, yet ultimately draining, hormonal reprioritization.